lookit/research-resources/Legal/Lookit consent form template 5 adult only.md

 The researcher running an individual study supplies the text in brackets, to be substituted into a standard template.
 At the top of the form is a link to download a copy of the form.
 The fields starting `study.` are taken directly from the study definition, rather than being defined in the consent frame.

+This shows the content of template 5 if `prompt_only_adults` is set to `true` - some language is changed slightly to accommodate a single adult participant.

 # Consent to participate in research: [`study.name`]

 Researchers led by [`PIName`] at [`institution`] are running this study, "[`study.name`]," on Lookit. [`summary_statement`: optional overview - please leave this blank unless your IRB specifically requires something to be at the very top of the form]